sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 ## Milestone 1

-### Find and download suitable datasets to work
-- Consult the Glossary or additional sources for help
-- Go to PanglaoDB and look for an appropriate dataset
-- Which species should it be?
-- For this tutorial, please use 10X Chromium datasets only
-- For this tutorial, please limit the amount of cells to about 10000 cells
-- Describe in form of text the rationale for this step in your markdown report

 ### Load and merge datasets
 - Consult the Glossary or additional sources for help
 - Which file format do we have the data in?
-- Why do we need to create a seurat object?
+- Why do we need to create a Seurat object?
 - Where in the Seurat object is your counts stored?
 - Describe in form of text the rational for this step in your markdown report.